 Electronic Keypad Locks

 At the high end of gun safe locks is the biometric lock.
 Another form of electronic lock, biometric gun safe locks are opened by the owners fingerprints instead of a keypad number sequence.
-A great example is this Barska model, which happens to be a leading contender for being the best biometric gun safe for the money.
 Since there isn’t any passcode, the only way to bypass its security is to completely circumvent the lock mechanism.
+Barska is the top rated company for the best biometric gun safes.
 Consumer level fingerprint technology has made great strides in recent years making these locks rather reliable.
 They are fast and secure.
 They however suffer the same drawback as electronic keypads, which is the reliance on an outside power source.